History of science and technology in Africa: Northern Africa and the Nile Valley

 A stone circle located in the Nabta Playa basin may be one of the world's oldest known archeoastronomical devices.
 Built by the ancient Nubians about 4800 BCE, the device may have approximately marked the summer solstice.

 Since the first modern measurements of the precise cardinal orientations of the Egyptian pyramids were taken by Flinders Petrie, various astronomical methods have been proposed as to how these orientations were originally established.
 Ancient Egyptians may have observed, for example, the positions of two stars in the Plough / Big Dipper which was known to Egyptians as the thigh.
 It is thought that a vertical alignment between these two stars checked with a plumb bob was used to ascertain where North lay.
 The deviations from true North using this model reflect the accepted dates of construction of the pyramids.

 Egyptians were the first to develop a 365-day, 12 month calendar.
 It was a stellar calendar, created by observing the stars.

 During the 12th century, the astrolabic quadrant was invented in Egypt.

 West Africa and the Sahel

-Based on the translation of 14 Timbuktu manuscripts, the following points can be made about Timbuktu astronomical science during the 12th–16th centuries:
+Based on the translation of 14 Timbuktu manuscripts, the following points can be made about astronomical knowledge in Timbuktu during the 14th–16th centuries: